rtek1000/ATtiny85_DS18B20_Thermostat/README.md

 - Average calculation between readings, configurable
 - Displaying the temperature value does not block the temperature reading
 - In case of communication failure with the sensor, an attempt is made to reestablish the communication.
-- Configurable hysteresis
+- Configurable hysteresis:
-- Output is activated when the temperature value is above the pre-established value in the variable temp_max_setpoint
+- - Output is activated when the temperature value is above the pre-established value in the variable temp_max_setpoint
-- Output is deactivated when the temperature value is below the pre-established value in the variable temp_min_setpoint
+- - Output is deactivated when the temperature value is below the pre-established value in the variable temp_min_setpoint
 - Alternating audible warning output for when the output is activated (for active Buzzer/Beeper)
 - In the event of a communication failure, after 5 attempts to reestablish the communication, the output is automatically activated.
+- Output update time is dependent on the number of readings for average readings and the reading precision:
+- - For 9-bit precision and 5 average readings, the time is approximately 0.5s

 Temperature value display by flashing LED:
 - Zero value on the left is ignored, is not displayed.